jekyll/jekyll/docs/_docs/plugins/generators.md

       <td>
         <p>Generates content as a side-effect.</p>
         <p>
-          The method recieves a single argument: <code>site</code> which is an instance of the current site which under the hood is a Ruby object of class `Jekyll::Site`.
+          The method receives a single argument: <code>site</code> which is an instance of the current site which under the hood is a Ruby object of class `Jekyll::Site`.
         </p>
       </td>